Harpal Singh: Career

 Singh was born in Bradford, England.
-Although he started out with Leeds United, He made his professional debut when he went to play for Bury at Wrexham during his loan spell for Bury.
-He also played for Bristol City and Bradford City and twice more at Bury all on loan, before he moved to Stockport County in 2005.
-Singh's favourite position is left winger.
+Although he started out with Leeds United, he made his professional debut when he went to play for Bury at Wrexham during his loan spell for Bury.
+He also played for Bristol City and Bradford City and twice more at Bury, all on loan, before he moved to Stockport County in 2005.
+Singh's favourite position was on the left wing.
 In 2006, he was released by County manager Jim Gannon to sign for Sligo Rovers.
 He scored once for Stockport, in a 4–2 win over Northampton.

-In January 2007, Singh signed for Bohemians but spent the majority of his time at Dalymount Park on the sidelines with injury.
-He did score against Rhyl F.C. in the 2008 UEFA Intertoto Cup.
+In January 2007, Singh signed for Bohemians, but spent the majority of his time at Dalymount Park on the sidelines with injury.
+He did score against Rhyl in the 2008 UEFA Intertoto Cup.
 However, after being a bit-part player in Bohs' Double winning season of 2008, he was released by the club when his contract expired in December 2008.
-In January 2009, he linked up with his former manager Sean Connor to join newly promoted Dundalk and signed a 6-month contract and was released after his contract was up.
+In January 2009, he linked up with his former manager Sean Connor to join newly promoted Dundalk and signed a six-month contract; he was released after his contract was up, becoming a PE teacher at Kingsway Park High School in Rochdale.